wasmerio/ate/atenet/README.md

 itself however there are few specifics that make this viable

-1. The 'atenet' binaries need to have access to the chains in order to read the configuration hence they reuse the master keys that are also used by 'atesess'.
+1. The 'atenet' binaries need to have access to the chains in order to read the configuration hence they reuse the master keys that are also used by 'instance'.
-2. Creating an 'instance' in Tokera is the same chain also used for the vSwitch and hence there is no need to associate a network with a instance.
+2. Creating an 'instance' in Wasmer is the same chain also used for the vSwitch and hence there is no need to associate a network with a instance.
 3. Exporting access to a vSwitch gives an access key - more than one can be exported thus allowing for easier issuance and revoking for VPN users.